matthewfeickert-talks/talk-chep-2024/talk.md

 * Common file format for .bold[Run 4 Analysis Model]
 * Contains already-calibrated objects for fast analysis
 * Monolithic: Intended to serve ~80% of physics analysis in Run 4
-* Can use directly without need for ntuples
+* Will be able to use directly without need for ntuples ]
-]

 ---